 The appeal form will be mailed with the official notification to the student.
-The forms are also available in the Financial Aid Office.
+Forms are also available in the Financial Aid Office, or the form may be downloaded from the Huston-Tillotson Website (www.htu.edu).
 The Financial Aid Appeals Committee will review the student appeal and any supporting documentation to determine if the suspension was justified.
 The student will be notified in writing of the final outcome of the appeal.